ddoddii/ddoddii.github.io/content/page/about/index.md

             icon: user
 ---

+# My Motto

+Change yourself, Change your organization, Change the world !
 # Things I like

 - 📖 "Science Fiction novels" are the books I would carry to an island, when I am shipwrecked.
 I love books by Andy Weir and Ted Chaing.
 My favorite book is 'Project HailMary' and  'Story of Your Life'.
 I figure I love stories about outer space and aliens.
 Maybe someday I hope I would be showing my blog to random stranger in space?